mszegedy/zaluski/docs/index.rst

 To do
 -----

-* Redo type hints as parameter annotations, rather than function names.
-Maybe also redo the import/export decorators.
 * Give more fine-grained control over frequency of caching.
 * Improve concurrency for small amounts of processors (especially two).